travigd/documentation/server/cluster-without-manager-nodes.md

 version: "4.0.2"
 ---

-Effective September of 2013 <!-- TODO: A version might be better --> all the clustering code for Event Store has been open sourced (under the normal BSD-3 license as the rest of the code).
+Effective September of 2013 <!-- TODO: A version might be better, remove date reference or reference completely --> all the clustering code for Event Store has been open sourced (under the normal BSD-3 license as the rest of the code).
 This document will look at how you can setup a highly available cluster using the open source components.

 <!-- TODO: I think there's a much better way of saying all this -->